bumbummen99/laravel-modelsearch/Readme.md

 ## Filters

  In order to define a filter you have to create a folder that is named as your model within your filters directory.
-Within this folder you can create filder specific to the model.
+Within this folder you can create filter specific to the model.
  For example:
  ```path\to\laravel\app\Filters\User\HasId.php```
  Your filter has to extend ModelSearch\Contracts\Filter.